Businesses and Public Services that Benefit from an ATS

 Consider what might happen, for example, if a hospital were to suddenly shut down and lose power while patients are in surgery, in MRI machines, or giving birth?

 While it may sound extreme, the only reason this hasn’t happened yet is probably because big businesses and public services use a small component that has been installed on a generator.
-Small but powerful, that’s the ATS.
+Small but powerful, that’s the automatic transfer switch.

 What is an ATS?